Getting started¶

 Find the reference for the FlowSpec class here.

 A Workflow in nextpipe represents a complete pipeline or flow.
-It's defined as a Python class that extends FlowSpec:
+It's defined

-Steps - @step
+Steps - @step¶

 Reference